 Use with Stage 2 writers.

-This tool can be used by learners who are learning to use a variety of sentence structures in their writing.
+This tool can be used by learners who are attempting to use a variety of sentence structures in their writing.

 Use with Stage 2 and 3 writers.

 We are including examples of easy-to-use performance standards and writing exemplars from the K-12 system for informational purposes.
 The exemplars are intended as reference points to support understanding and to prompt discussion with colleagues.
-They are not meant to be used to assign grade-level equivalencies or standards, as these are not relevant to adult learners.
+They are not meant to be used to assign grade-level equivalencies or standards.

-Understanding writing development at gardes 4 and 8 is insightful.
-Grade 4 is aligned with the end of Stage 1 and beginning of Stage 2 when adults have mastered foundational reading and writing skills.
-Grade 8 is aligned with the end of Stage 2, when they have further developed these skills and are using their literacy abilities to build on background knowledge and acquire new knowledge.
+Understanding writing development at grades 4 and 8 is insightful.
+Grade 4 is aligned with the end of Stage 1 and beginning of Stage 2, which indicates a learner has mastered foundational reading and writing skills.
+Grade 8 is aligned with the end of Stage 2, indicating a learner is using literacy abilities to build background knowledge and acquire new knowledge.

 Personal views